Nexus-Mods/Vortex/README.md

 }`

 **Please note: Upon changing the announcements.json file, it may take up to 5 minutes for the changes to be reflected within Vortex.
 This is probably due to some github caching mechanism or possibly just because it takes a little while for the raw page to be queryable.
+During this time, Vortex's requests will return the old JSON file (pre-edit).